 25750.
 The Psychology and Neurobiology of Stress.
 This course explores the topic of stress and its influence on behavior and neurobiology.
 Specifically, the course will discuss how factors such as age, gender and social context interact to influence how we respond to stressors both physiologically and behaviorally.
 The course will also explore how stress influences mental and physical health.
 Note: This course does not meet the requirements for the Biological Sciences Major.
 G. Norman.
-Spring.
+Autumn.

 27950.
 Evolution and Economics of Human Behavior (CHDV 27950).
 This course explores how evolutionary biology and behavioral economics explain many different aspects of human behavior.
 Specific topics include evolutionary theory, natural and sexual selection, game theory, cost-benefit analyses of behavior from an evolutionary and a behavioral economics perspective, aggression, power and dominance, cooperation and competition, biological markets, parental investment, life history and risk-taking, love and mating, physical attractiveness and the market, emotion and motivation, sex and consumer behavior, cognitive biases in decision-making, and personality and psychopathology.
-D. Maestripieri, Winter.
+D. Maestripieri, Autumn.